"If I die, I can be replaced."

 - The Dune series itself had Gholas, clones grown with all the original's abilities but no memories (at least at first).
 In God Emperor of Dune, Leto II has had a series of Duncan-clones (one at a time) serve as advisor/companion the entire time he's been ruling (several thousand years).
 It's gotten to the point where he knows Duncan so well he can basically read his mind.
 He takes great delight anytime one of them actually deviates from his expectations or the behavior of the previous Duncans.

 - In Hannu Rajaniemi's The Quantum Thief the Sobornost Founders have uploaded their minds to millions of artificial bodies.
 These collectives are called copyclans, and their members synchronize their memories and brainpower whenever they are together, allowing them to be everywhere in their massive empire at once.
 It doesn't matter if a few die, since there's always backups.
 Although their interests don't always coincide, and some of the Founders are said to be in war against themselves.
+If fact, in the Sobornost Collective everyone is an Expendable Clone; only the Founder Primes are an exception.
 Also, the main protagonist, Jean le Flambeur has millions of copies of himself trapped forever in the Dilemma Prison, but he's just happy that he was the one that got away.

 - The Vorkosigan Saga is all over the place on this trope.
 Betans think that Clones Are People Too, but one of the big industries on Jackson's Whole is to clone a rich person and surgically transfer the brain of the original into the clone, which restores the client to his/her late teens/early twenties at the cost of the life of the clone (Assuming the surgery is successful).
 One of Mark's main goals in life is to shut that industry down.